jurgenwigg/py3S60/newcore/Doc/library/logging.rst

       The *validate* parameter was added.
 Incorrect or mismatched style and fmt will raise a ``ValueError``.
       For example: ``logging.Formatter('%(asctime)s - %(message)s', style='{')``.

-   .. versionchanged:: 3.10
-      The *defaults* parameter was added.

    .. method:: format(record)